 Closely tied with Woodstock, this documentary analyses the commonalities between the original 1969 festival crowd and the attendees of the 25th and 30th-anniversary festivals, the latter of which was marred by violence, destruction, and multiple fires that broke out on the festival site.

-With the Woodstock name now in tatters, it was described as 'the day the music died' by the media and long gone was the optimistic ethos of the original festival.
+With the Woodstock name now in tatters (especially so, after it's ill-fated financial disaster last year to mark the original's 50th anniversary) it was described as 'the day the music died' by the media and long gone was the optimistic ethos of the original festival.

 This fascinating documentary details what makes music festivals so appealing to the youth, regardless of their disposition.